-The Puyallup Tribal Health Authority’s active patient population is approximately 10,000 American Indians/Alaska Native (AI/AN) individuals, representing 200 tribes.
+The Puyallup Tribal Health Authority’s active patient population is more than 10,000 American Indians/Alaska Native (AI/AN) individuals, representing over 200 tribes.
 PTHA direct services are provided without charge to all eligible AI/ANs residing in Pierce County.

 Who is eligible for services at the Puyallup Tribal Health Authority?

 - AI/ANs from a federally recognized tribe living in Pierce County.

 To prove AI/AN blood, one of the following must be provided: tribal enrollment card or other proof of tribal enrollment, letter of descendency, or certificate of Indian Blood (CIB or CDIB).
 If you do not already have one of these documents, you should begin by contacting your tribe.
 Pierce County residence must be proven at registration and at least annually thereafter.
 Depending on your eligibility status, acceptable proof of residence may include: mail or utility bills within 30 days of registration or update, rental agreements, car registration, current & valid state identification, etc. Call Patient Access or any front desk for a detailed list of acceptable proof.